Gluten for Punishment: Celiac Disease and a Gluten-Free Diet

 Gluten-free products are growing in popularity, but many may not understand what gluten is and why people are trying so hard to avoid it.
 According to Tamara Duker Freuman, a registered dietician working in New York City, gluten is a "family of storage proteins found in wheat, barley, and rye."
 Getting an even deeper definition, a storage protein is any reserves of amino acids that plant matter build up in order to help with growth during germination.
 Plants hold these proteins in their cells, and are in turn consumed by humans when we eat them during meals.

 As revealed above, many must move to a gluten-free diet because of health concerns, but some people have chosen a gluten-free diet because they have heard about potential health benefits.
 Getting tested by a doctor is important before any dietary change is made.
-Once that is done, individuals may want to speak to a nutritionist or a dietitian about how best to switch their diet safely.
+Once that is done, individuals may want to speak to a dietitian about how best to switch their diet safely.

 Protein Storage Bodies and Vacuoles, The Plant Cell, http://www.plantcell.org/content/11/4/601.full